NetworkforComputationalNanotechnology/hubtooljupytertemplate/README.md

 2) Go to your newly created repository and copy the link to clone the repo to nanoHUB (click the code download button).

-2a) If you set it up as a public repository, you will use the public https:// link to set up the connection with nanoHUB.
+2a) If you set up a public repository, you will use the public https:// link to set up the connection with nanoHUB.
 * Click the clipboard icon to copy the URL to the clipboard.

-2b) If you set it up as a private repository, there are more steps:
+2b) If you set up a private repository, there are more steps:
 * You will have to have an ssh key in nanoHUB and add the public key to your GitHub account.
+Intructions are here: https://nanohub.org/kb/tools/sshkeypair.
 * You will use the private ssh:// link to set up the connection with nanoHUB.
 * You need to invite nanohub-apps as a collaborator to your repo, in order to get the key to connect to nanoHUB.